PieLabs/log-factory/README.md

 ```

-The logger will be named after the module that called `buildLogger`.
+The logger category is named after the module that called `buildLogger`.
 So if your file was called `utils/index.js` the logger category will be `[utils]`.

 ### Configuration